isomerpages/moe-yuhuasec/_useful-information-and-links/Information for Students.md

 <a href="https://www.myskillsfuture.sg/content/student/en/secondary.html">
 <img src="/images/MySkillsFuture.jpg"
      style="width:100%">
-</a> Click on the Student Learning Space Logo to login.
+</a> Click on the My Skills Future Logo<br>
+For informed choices in education and career guidance and life long learning through the use of career-related tools and information.
 	</div>
 </div>